znowacki/packtpub/README.md

  Watir is a library to run your browser (the default is Chrome, with usage of Chromecast driver).
  More information you can find on project page.
- Chromecast needs to be on your path before, howether one can just set it as current dir: set PATH=.\;%PATH%
+ Chromecast needs to be on your path before, howether one can just set it as current dir in some run.cmd script:

+  set PATH=.\;%PATH%

  To get proper Chromecast version, visit https://chromedriver.chromium.org/downloads